 The smart excavator used in this study was developed by Oulu University's Civil Engineering Research Unit from a standard Bobcat E85 Compact excavator.
-It is fully automated and can be operated with four different control methods (Immonen, 2014 and Heikkilä et al., 2019 and Mehmood et al., 2021).
+It is fully automated and can be operated with four different control methods [10,11,12].
 The first is typical manual operation mode, whereby a pilot operates the controls of the excavator from inside the cockpit.
 All readings from the pressure sensors and G2 inclination sensors can be read and recorded in this mode (see Section 2.2).
 This was the operation type used in our study.
 Second, the excavator can be operated with a teach-in method, where the movements of the excavator pilot are recorded and repeated by the excavator.
 Third is an automated method, where the trajectories of the excavator are generated from a machine control model.
 Lastly, the excavator can be operated via remote control.
-Here, using an Ubiquiti antenna, readings from all the outfitted lidars, cameras, and sensors can be obtained over the same local network.
+Here, using a Ubiquiti antenna, readings from all the outfitted lidars, cameras, and sensors can be obtained over the same local network.
 Connection can be established locally with Wi-Fi-based Ubiquiti or from further distances by Rajant kinetic mesh or 4G/5G broadband.
-Rajant kinetic mesh is connected to the network either wirelessly or by wired connection (Figure 1).
+Rajant kinetic mesh is connected to the network either wirelessly or by wired connection (Fig. 1).

-Figure 1: Layout of the smart excavator used in this study, developed by Oulu University's Civil Engineering Research Unit (Immonen et al., 2021).
+Fig. 1.
+Layout of the smart excavator used in this study, developed by Oulu University's Civil Engineering Research Unit